-Limitations on production: The Department of Agriculture and Forestry will issue a special license for a single production facility, which must produce marijuana with the “lowest acceptable therapeutic levels available through scientifically accepted methods” under a tightly controlled system.
+Limitations on production: The Department of Agriculture and Forestry issued a special license for a single production facility, which must produce marijuana with the “lowest acceptable therapeutic levels available through scientifically accepted methods” under a tightly controlled system.
 The law states that either or both of Louisiana State University and Southern University, jointly or separately, have the right of first refusal to be licensed as production facilities.
-Both universities must provide written notice of their decision to the Department of Agriculture and Forestry by September 1, 2016.
+Both universities have agreed to grow marijuana and have sub-contracted out the cultivation of the plant.

 Sunset: Unless it is re-enacted by the legislature, the act will expire on January 1, 2020.
 Also, upon federal rescheduling to Schedule II, each reference to a “recommendation” would change to “prescription.”